I-M-Marinov/Calendar-by-I-M-Marinov/README.md

 - User can choose from the dropdown menu a calendar and use the "Load Events" button to visualize all events for that calendar.
 - "All calendars" option visualizes all the events in all calendars, order by calendar and then by time of occurance.
 - Additional functions "Edit" and "Delete" avaialble for all events that are from calendars that the user has Access Role "owner" or "writer".
+  ###### ➡️ Copy to ---> Copy to function is available for all events, but destination calendars ( where the event will be copied to ) can only be ones with access role "owner" or "writer".
+This function creates a copy of the event the user designated to one of the calendars from the drop down menu.
+After it is created the user can navigate easily to the destination calendar to see the newly copied event.
   ###### ➡️ Edit ---> Edit an event and save it back to your google calendar.
   ###### ➡️ Delete ---> Delete an event from your Google calendar.
 - Function "Duplicate Event" available for all events (except all day events), regardless of Access Role for the respective calendar.